 I love to work with my hands.
 I love tools – the simpler the better.
 The ratio of a tool’s utility to its simplicity defines a tool’s excellence for me.
-A simple hand tool like a screwdriver, a trowel, a bit brace, a sharp kitchen knife, a chainsaw file is both a thing of beauty and utility.
+A simple hand tool like a screwdriver, a trowel, a bit brace, a sharp kitchen knife, or a chainsaw file is a thing of beauty and utility.

-One easy determinant is the number of pages in a tool’s instruction manual.
-An ideal tool is largely intuitive and needs no manual.
-Its use and utility are self-evident.
-If it’s more than three pages – less all the “safety warnings” and warrantee boilerplate – I usually don’t buy it.
+An easy determinant of a tool’s utility is the number of pages in its instruction manual.
+The perfect tool is largely intuitive to use, needing no manual.
+And if the manual is more than three pages – less all the “consumer safety warnings” and warrantee boilerplate – I usually won’t buy it.

-The first time I used this lethal device, the VW fell off the jack when I jammed the log against the spinning screw and drove off on one wheel into the pasture where it came to rest against a birch tree with its one wheel and hub still spinning.
+The first time I used this lethal device, the VW fell off the jack when I jammed the log against the spinning screw and drove off on one wheel into the pasture where it came to rest against a birch tree with its one wheel and splitter-hub still spinning.

 More often, the screw would penetrate the log and I’d lose my grip on it, even braced against the ground, and the whole thing would cartwheel dangerously in front of me until I killed the car’s engine.

 Since that failed experiment in the ‘70s, I’ve had an ancient hydraulic log splitter that rarely starts and is most efficient when two people use it – one placing the log on the bed and clearing it when it’s split and the other running the hydraulics and watching for misplaced fingers.

-I also have a hand-forged Swedish Grundfos axe I’ve had since I was a teen.
+But I also have a hand-forged Swedish Grundfos axe I’ve had since I was a teen.
 It has a three-pound head and a 35-inch hickory handle.
 It requires no maintenance other than occasional sharpening with a whetstone.
 I can split more wood faster with this than with any other tool I’ve ever owned.
 Wanna buy my log splitter?

 The money I’ve spent on kitchen appliances I’ve bought and discarded would keep a small private equity firm afloat: automatic popcorn poppers, blenders, hot-dog cookers, crockpots, bread-bakers, waffle irons, griddles, knife sharpeners, etc.

 It proved its utility one night when I was trying to get to a winter wedding on the other side of the Green Mountains in Waitsfield.
 The most direct route, the Lincoln Gap, was closed.
-I had two choices to get to Waitsfield, over the perilous Appalachian Gap (Rte.
+I had two choices to get to Waitsfield – over the perilous Appalachian Gap (Rte.
 17) or all the way around through Huntington to Route 2 and then back down Rte.
 100 from Waterbury to Waitsfield, a trip of some forty extra miles.
 I decided to chance it with my trusty Bug.

-The wet winter snow made the trip up the west side difficult enough on the steep switchbacks, but when I got to the final hill to the summit, bounded on the left by a plunge into a mountain tarn and on the right by a vertical rockface, my rear wheels began to spin and I was stuck motionless.
-I could see the small parking area just 100 feet ahead and was determined to get there, so, leaving the car in gear and the rear wheels spinning, I hopped out, went around behind, and began to push the empty car.
+The wet winter snow made the trip up the west side difficult enough on the steep switchbacks, but when I got to the final rise to the summit, bounded on the left by a plunge into a mountain tarn and on the right by a vertical rockface, my rear wheels began to spin and the car stopped cold.
+I could see the small parking area at the summit just 100 feet ahead and was determined to get there, so, leaving the car in gear and the rear wheels spinning, I hopped out, went around behind, and began to push the empty car.